 - Speech recognition for Windows PCs, Macs, iPads and smartphones

 - Ginger Software and Ghotit (contextual spelling and grammar checkers)

 - Inspiration, Kidspiration, Draft:Builder and XMind (outlining & mind mapping software)

 - Software to improve keyboarding skills

 Specializing in matching students with technology that addresses learning differences.
 Shelley consults with students, parents and educators.
 Previously, she directed assistive technology for Stanford University and helped establish the Schwab Learning Center at Stanford.

-We believe in a world where every child can reach their promise and potential.
-Our mission is to remove barriers to learning, helping children become resilient, happy and successful at home, at school and in life.
-Our approach promotes Social Emotional Learning, Academics, Executive Functioning and Physical Development.
-We serve families in Silicon Valley as well as the greater San Francisco Bay Area through our Center, two schools and Community Clinic.
+We believe in a world where every child can reach his or her promise and potential.
+Our mission is to remove barriers to learning, helping children and teens become resilient, happy and successful at home, at school and in life.

 Evaluation.
 Therapy.
 Learning.

 For k-6 kids with language-based learning differences like dyslexia.

 Cindy Lopez, Head of School